wpshopify/docs/getting-started/settings.md

 #### Products link to Shopify

 When enabled, all products will link directly to their corresponding Shopify product detail page (PDP).
 By default, the product title and product images will contain the link.
+Toggling this on/off will require you to clear the WP Shopify cache.

+Note: will not work when Shopify store is password protected, if product is not assigned to the Online Store sales channel, or if using the Shopify Lite plan.

 ## Syncing